 The main objective of the Gati Shakti and Industrial Projects corridor implemented in India in 2019 is to ensure integrated planning and implementation of basic infrastructure projects over the next four years, with a focus on expediting on-groundwork, cost reduction, and employment generation.
-The 'National Infrastructure 'Pipeline' of US\$ 1,327 billion (Rs 110 lakh crores) launched in the year 2019 under the Gati Shakti scheme will be included.
+T'e 'National Infrastructure 'Pipel'ne' of US\$ 1,327 billion (Rs 110 lakh crores) launched in the year 2019 under the Gati Shakti scheme will be included.